TheRaZZeRApp/BibFormatter/docs/commands.rst

     Arguments enclosed in ``[ ]`` are optional, those enclosed in ``< >`` are required.

+    Type represents things like article/book/inbook etc. and Key represents things like author/title/pages/doi etc.

+    Every command parameter argument can be written down in a .txt file and loaded by entering the exact path (useful if a path contains a space or for regex searches in certain commands).
+    (e.g. -createKey +t article C:/types.txt +k title +v C:/text.txt)

 .. tip::

     You can access a command listing via the ``-help`` command.